tektoncd/pipeline/docs/tutorial.md

           value: "spec.template.spec.containers[0].image"
 ```

-This pipeline is referencing a task to `deploy-using-kubectl` which can be found
+The above Pipeline is referencing a task to `deploy-using-kubectl` which can be found
 here:

 ```yaml